Recollections: A Long Walk

 “He’s waiting there for me.
 What joy.”
 He wasn’t, by any report of his children, a religious man.

-I was offered the opportunity to attend his funeral, but declined.
-When my mother returned home, she mentioned that Gail had asked after me, if I were okay, were going to come pay my respects.
-I felt a bit ashamed for not going.
+My mother said I could attend his funeral, but I chickened out.
+Later she mentioned that Gail had asked after me, if I was okay.
+If I was going to come pay my respects.
+I felt a bit ashamed for staying home.

 “Gail cried.”